What Is ROCK On Veterans?

 Women Only Veterans Program

 In addition to our co-ed programs, ROCK also offers a special women-only 8 Week Horsemanship Class with ROCK’s equine partners.
 This class is designed to reach out to female veterans that have experienced trauma while serving our country.
 The program is free for female veterans and service members.
-The program includes a light dinner.
+Program includes a light dinner.

 ROCK On Veterans is built on the foundation of “soldiers helping soldiers” and utilizes the camaraderie between servicemen and women to provide a healing environment, and pairs veterans with veteran volunteers whenever possible.

-Veteran volunteers serve as sidewalkers / horse handlers and provide moral support to the participants.
+Veteran volunteers serve as sidewalkers and horse handlers and provide moral support to the participants.

 For more information about volunteering, please visit our Volunteers page.

 For More Information

 If you are an active duty service member or veteran who has been injured in the line of duty, or if you are a physician, therapist, or medical professional who would like more information about our program, please contact us.

 Heidi Derning – Heidi@rockride.org